matiaslapolla/checkmydepto/README.md

 # CheckMyDepto

 Welcome to the CheckMyDepto project!
 This project is a website designed to help users find apartments (referred to as "deptos" in the website).
-It provides various features such as authentication, data handling with CRUD capabilities, and a responsive user interface.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies Used

 This project utilizes the following technologies:

-### ReactJS
+### ReactJS with React Router DOM

 ReactJS is a JavaScript library for building user interfaces.
 It allows for the creation of reusable UI components and provides a declarative approach to building interactive UIs.